bringbackourneighbours/bringbackourneighbours/architecture/architecture.md

 Wir brauchen vermutlich keine wirklichen Unittests.
 Es wäre aber ratsam eine minimalen automatisierte "smoketest" zu haben, damit versehentliche deployments verhindert werden können.

 Das wäre vielleicht was für playwright.

+## Technical Solution

+[//]: # (TODO: add more details)

+We use a single Repository with Astro and do everything as MPA.

+Content is managed as MDX-collections.

+Astro-Pages retrieve the content and forward ot to reuseable components.

+Components will be written in Astro until it's no fun anymore. then we can introduce an additional framework.

+We allow for astro island only when necessary and try to solve the requirement with css first. client-side should not be loaded on load but after the visible (search in native dialog).

+## Deployment

+[//]: # (TODO: add more details)

+Code in single git-repo in github.

+Domains:
+- bringbackourneighbours.de
+- bbonlink.de

+Artifacts:
+- static html and js + assets files that need to the served
+- some server-side-(node)-app that will do http redirect
+- pdf files as static assets that need to the served

+CI to test, build, deploy, generate pdfs deploy pdf assets?

+Hosting ?? should we stay with uberspace?